Summary

 - Expansionary Policy: When central banks inject liquidity to stimulate growth, the money supply increases.
 If this outpaced economic output, prices would rise.

-- Contractionary Policy: To combat inflation, central banks raise interest rates or reduce liquidity, slowing economic activity.
+- Contractionary Policy: To combat inflation, central banks raise interest rates or reduce the money supply, thereby slowing economic activity.

 Inflationary Cycles in Fiat Systems